 The Arkansas Homeschool Law does not require you to teach a specific amount of hours.

-However, on the Notice of Intent form the state will ask you to describe your schedule plan for homeschooling including hours per day, days per week, and number of weeks.
+However, on the Notice of Intent form the state will ask you to describe your schedule plan for homeschooling including hours/day, days/week, and the number of weeks.

 The Arkansas Homeschool Law does not require you to meet any specific qualifications in order to homeschool.